adtrace/adtrace_sdk_web/README.md

 <a id="stop">**stop**</a>

-This will stop running Adjust SDK
+This will stop running Adtrace SDK

 Example: